jkubicek/DDAlertPrompt/README.markdown

 This is not a good use of UIAlertView subclassing, please be informed.

 And this bug is filed under [radar://8617447][3].

+### Update from Apple: It's an Known Issue.

+> On Nov 17, 2010, at 4:34 PM, devbugs@apple.com wrote:

+> This is a follow up to Bug ID# [8617447][3].
+After further investigation it has been determined that this is a known issue, which is currently being investigated by engineering.
+This issue has been filed in our bug database under the original Bug ID# [8639186][4].
+The original bug number being used to track this duplicate issue can be found in the State column, in this format:  Duplicate/OrigBug#.

+> Thank you for submitting this bug report.
+We truly appreciate your assistance in helping us discover and isolate bugs.

+> Best Regards,

+> Pxxxxxk Cxxxxxs
+> Apple Developer Connection
+> Worldwide Developer Relations

 ## Compare